 The ICM sets benchmarks that define stream quality expectations for each of the three urban stream categories.
 As such, the ICM can generally predict the severity of stream impacts, and set realistic goals for subwatershed restoration.
 It bears repeating that the ICM is a guide and not a guarantee.

 Some urban streams will depart from these expectations, and these outliers are often of considerable interest when it comes to restoration design.
 The next chapter reviews the full range of restoration practices that can be used to compensate for the impact of subwatershed development.
-Chapter 3: Impacts of Urbanization on Streams

-Chapter 4: The Range of Subwatershed Restoration Practices
+The Range of Subwatershed Restoration Practices